How to erase BitLocker encrypted drive on Windows

 4. Select the On-Line Distribution option.

-5. Use the drop-down menu and select the gparted-live-stable option.
+5. Choose the gparted-live-stable option.

 Tuxbox tool creating a GParted bootable drive